 Inari, Konkon, Koi Iroha is a 2010 on-going romantic comedy manga series by Morohe Yoshida.Ordinary Middle School Student Inari Fushimi wakes up late for school after having a dream of confessing to her crush, the popular KoujiTanbabashi.
 On the way to school, Inari takes a shortcut in the temple shrine that she always visits and rescues what she thinks is a puppy from drowning in a stream.
 She contemplates confessing her feelings to Tanbabashi, but after accidentally humiliating her crush in gym class in front of everyone else, he refuses to accept her apologies—and to make matters worse, she secretly eavesdrops on Tanbabashi seemingly confessing to their fellow cute classmate Akemi Sumizome.Inari has all these thoughts in mind when she is summoned by Uka, a silver-haired and golden-eyed fox goddess who guards over the temple shrine that Inari visits.
-In return for rescuing the puppy before school that day—which turns out to have bee none other than a little fox spirit, Uka offers to grant Inari one single wish in thanks.
+In return for rescuing the puppy before school that day—which turns out to have been none other than a little fox spirit, Uka offers to grant Inari one single wish in thanks.
 Without thinking, Inari blurts out that she wishes to be Sumizome.
-As one might expect, this wish does not gonearly as well as Inari had hoped—as she wakes up to find herself having been physically turned her into Sumizome.
+As one might expect, this wish does not gonearly as well as Inari had hoped—as she wakes up to find herself having been physically transformed into Sumizome.
 Hilarity ensues.
-Though Uka cannot return Inari to her original form, she instead offers Inari shapeshifting from her divine power, giving Inari the ability to change herself back to her original form.Now that Inari can change her own shape at will, using her new skill is very tempting in her quest to win Tanbabashi's heart, as well as to help those around her in need.
-However, Inari soon learns that her newfound divine powers are anything but simple.An anime adaptation of the series is currently in works.
+Though Uka cannot return Inari to her original form, she offers Inari shapeshifting from her divine power, giving Inari the ability to change herself back to her original form.Now that Inari can change her own shape at will, using her new skill is very tempting in her quest to win Tanbabashi's heart, as well as to help those around her in need.
+However, Inari soon learns that her newfound divine powers are anything but simple.A 10-episode anime adaptation of the series will premiere on January 15th, 2014.

 Inari, Konkon, Koi Iroha provides examples of: